crossplatform-dev/crossplatform.dev/docs/electron.md

 months.
 :::

-Electron applications are self-contained: Chromiun abd Node.js are bundled in the application.
+Electron applications are self-contained: Chromiun and Node.js are bundled in the application.
 This has the advantage for the users to not have to install any pre-requisites, and for developers to know exactly what dependencies are being run.
 On the other side, it also means that updating the Electron version is a developer responsibility (developer driven).